continuedev/continue/docs/docs/walkthroughs/codellama.md

 ## Ollama

 1. Download Ollama [here](https://ollama.ai/) (it should walk you through the rest of these steps)
-2. Open a terminal and run `ollama pull codellama:7b-q4_0`\*
+2. Open a terminal and run `ollama pull codellama`\*
-3. Run `ollama serve codellama:7b-q4_0`
-4. Change your Continue config file to look like this:
+3. Change your Continue config file to look like this:

 ```python
 from continuedev.src.continuedev.libs.llm.ollama import Ollama